mohsen1/mafia-arena/_plans/09-design-again.md

 If you have 2 hours, prioritize these changes to the Admin panel:

-1.  **Cost Sticky Panel:** In `admin/batches/new.astro`, wrap the "Cost Estimate" div in a `sticky top-4` class and move it to a sidebar layout on desktop.
-2.  **Batch Visualization:** In `admin/batches/[id].astro`, add a simple flex-wrap container of colored `div`s (w-4 h-4) representing the games completed so far.
+1.  **Batch Visualization:** In `admin/batches/[id].astro`, add a simple flex-wrap container of colored `div`s (w-4 h-4) representing the games completed so far.
-3.  **Provider Logos:** Import SVGs for OpenAI, Anthropic, and Google.
+2.  **Provider Logos:** Import SVGs for OpenAI, Anthropic, and Google.
 Replace the text "provider" column in the Leaderboard with these icons.
-4.  **Error States:** Create a dedicated `<ErrorState />` component that looks better than the current red text box, using an icon (AlertTriangle) and a clear "Retry" button.
+3.  **Error States:** Create a dedicated `<ErrorState />` component that looks better than the current red text box, using an icon (AlertTriangle) and a clear "Retry" button.

 ---